validator/validator/CONTRIBUTING.md

    time during startup when you build from scratch in a fresh working directory.
    For subsequent builds, you only need to run the build script once.

-   Also note that first time you run it, the build script will spend quite a bit of time downloading a bunch of dependencies (~300MB).
+   Also note that the first time you run it, the build script will spend a lot of time downloading a bunch of dependencies (~300MB).

 The steps above will build, test, and run the checker such that you can open http://localhost:8888/ in a Web browser to use the checker Web UI.